 Where to stay when driving the West Coast of South Island

-Both Greymouth and Hokitika have a handful of accommodations.
-It is convenient to stay in either place when driving on the West Coast of South Island.
+Both Greymouth and Hokitika offer a limited number of accommodations.
+Therefore, it is convenient to stay in either town when driving along the West Coast of the South Island.

 - Global Village Travellers Lodge offers the use of sporting equipment, including bicycles, fishing rods, golf clubs, and kayaks.